-As many of my clients are new to the Chicago area, I’m often asked about recycling, typically as we sit around the closing table to finalizing a home purchase.
-And, since there are updated rules and schedules, I thought I’d jot down a quick overview and links to Chicago’s nifty recycling guide.
+As many of my clients are new to the Chicago area, I’m often asked about recycling, typically as we sit around the closing table.
+And, since there are updated rules and schedules, I thought I’d jot down a quick overview and links for Chicago’s nifty recycling guide.

 Chicago’s path towards city-wide residential recycling has been littered with missteps and good ideas gone bad.
 The infamous “blue bag” program was introduced more than two decades ago (1995).
 It was confusing, messy, and largely ineffective.